hfed/hfed.github.io/README.md

-This repo contains the website for COMBED data set
+This repo contains the website for High Frequency EMI Dataset (HFED) data set released as the part of the following paper: <BR><B>An In Depth Study into Using EMI Signatures for Appliance Identification.</B>
+<BR>Authors: Manoj Gulati, Shobha Sundar Ram, Amarjeet Singh